glethuillier/get_xpub_balances/README.md

 ## Output

-All derived addresses are displayed with the corresponding balance in bitcoins.
+All derived addresses are displayed with the corresponding balance _in bitcoins_.

 If an address has a non-zero balance, it is displayed in blue.
 If it has a zero balance, in grey.
 If the balance is erroneous (not a number) or if the request fails, it is displayed in red.

 ```
 _{address type}_ {address}: {balance in bitcoin} [or {error message}]